 Depending on how fast you can track, the fastest you can reach the peak would take the duration of at least 3 hours with this trail.
-To get to the starting point, it’s fairly easy, you can ask local for guide as well to reach the MARDI offices.
+To get to the starting point, it’s fairly easy, you can ask locals for a guide as well to reach the MARDI offices.

 2. Trail No. 5 – Near MARDI offices: (4.470326,101.386685) Trail 5 Start Point Coordinates

-You can find the trail north of the MARDI facilities as well, just ask any locals to point at the right direction to trail number 5, I am sure us Malaysian will be willing to help with open hands.
+You can find the trail north of the MARDI facilities as well, just ask any locals to point in the right direction to trail number 5, I am sure we Malaysian will be willing to help with open hands.

 3. Trail No. 6 – Sungai Pauh Campsite: (4.479825,101.385076) Trail 6 Start Point Coordinates

 Trail No. 6 is perhaps the most used trail for this hiking trip.
 Since the starting point is at Sungai Pauh campsite.
 Hikers prefer to go to the campsite as it can fit 300 campers at any given time.
 And the entrance fee is also quite cheap, for only RM3 per person per entry (for how long as you want it).
 And there is also a fee for parking your vehicle at only RM5 per vehicle.
 The payment can be done at the Campsite main office.

 Alright, back to talking about the trail, this trail will also lead hikers to the convergent point, the ‘Shelter Junction’ (4.476798, 101.394694).
 After Shelter Junction, to reach the goals, hikers must proceed the trekking through hiking trail no 3.